-Whether you prefer the old-fashioned, handheld variety or efficient electronic options, these tools will take your pumpkin designs to a whole new level:
+Whether you prefer the old-fashioned handheld variety or efficient electronic options, these tools will take your pumpkin designs to places beyond your wildest dreams.
+Seriously, ditch the kitchen knife.

 Perfect holes of different sizes are a snap to accomplish with Kemper hole cutters.
 The fun, free-form polka-dot design pictured above is just one way to use them.
-(Dick Blick, $3-$4)
+(Dick Blick, $3.62-$3.95 each)

 And you'll see personalized content just for you whenever you click the My Feed .